 “Peace and Power” has been used in many groups world-wide – volunteer community groups, formal classrooms, committees, activist groups, and even in families!
 The process seems simple (and it is) but it is also very hard, because it challenges so many competitive and divisive ways most people have practiced for years.
 But in the context of a group of people who come together with the intent to change toward “Peace and Power,” it is a rewarding experience that becomes more and more “easy” as you go along!

 This web site provides the basic principles and processes upon which action in a group is built.
-The pages of this site provide an online “handbook” companion to the 8th Edition of the book Peace and Power: New Directions for Building Community“.
-The new 2018 Handbook in the form of condensed PDF files of the book is available from the sidebar, as well as a PDF of each chapter.
+The pages of this site provide an online “handbook” companion to the 9th Edition of the book Peace and Power: New Directions for Building Community“.

 This web site also provides a resource that the book alone cannot provide: discussion and interaction!
 The blog page is where you can see messages related to ideas of “Peace and Power”, and where you can comment freely on any of the ideas – I will respond!